Emoji-COLRv0/Emoji-COLRv0/README.md

 ## How do I get the fonts?

-Take a look in the 'fonts' folder.
+Take a look in the 'fonts' folder of this repo, or at the releases.

 These files can be downloaded and installed, or they can be hosted on a web server and loaded via css.
 No special frameworks required.